Yashasvi-SinghSaini/Bettery/README.md

+# Bettery
-<i><b>Bettery</b></i> is a python program that acts as an alarm when battery of laptop is fully charged and reminds user to close the charger.
+is a python program that acts as an alarm when battery of laptop is fully charged and reminds user to close the charger.